 If you love Cleveleys and want it to be better than average, why don’t you join the Town Centre Team, formed in summer 2017.
 It’s an important part of Cleveleys Coastal Community Team.

-Pictured The High Sheriff with Mayor of Wyre, Jane Littlewood, Councillor Peter Murphy and Cleveleys Coastal Community Team volunteers
+The High Sheriff with the Mayor of Wyre (centre), Jane Littlewood (right), Councillor Peter Murphy (2nd right) and Cleveleys Coastal Community Team volunteers (l-r) Peter Kerekjarto, Alison Wilson and Dorothy Ford.

 Cleveleys was awarded £10,000 from the Department of Communities and Local Government (DCLG) to create a new Coastal Community Team in January 2017.
 The team co-ordinated a town centre retail questionnaire, which informed the development of an action plan.
 The action plan takes into account both short and longer term community priorities.
 The newly created Cleveleys Coastal Community Team has representatives from Cleveleys-based businesses and retailers, Rossall Beach Residents and Community Group, Wyre Council, schools, and groups.

-During the summer months, Steve Farnwoth of HMP Kirkham project managed a group of prisoners to paint the bollards which run down the main high street, Victoria Road West, which was not an easy feat with over 250 of them!
+During the summer months, Steve Farnworth of HMP Kirkham project managed a group of prisoners to paint the bollards which run down the main high street, Victoria Road West.
+It wasn’t an easy feat with over 250 of them to paint!

 As well as painting, plans are underway to transform the bus station, and all aspects of the town are being reviewed.
 The newly formed Town Centre Team has brought about the most visible changes, as they have weeded, swept and planted their way around the town centre.
 Together they have made it a cleaner, brighter and more attractive and welcoming place to shop.